 - Affected Version changed from 2.2.5 to All

 Finally found a way to replicate.
 This is what happens when you add a URL Table ports alias, don't apply changes in aliases, then go add a firewall rule using the new alias and apply the firewall rule changes without applying the alias changes.
 The first filter reload after applying changes on aliases is fine.

 It only applies to ports URL table aliases by the nature of how they work, the other URL table types use pf tables and aren't affected.
 They won't be populated until after applying changes, but their absence won't cause an invalid ruleset.

-#12 Updated by Chris Buechler over 3 years ago
+#12 Updated by Chris Buechler about 5 years ago

 Alex Vergilis wrote:

 FYI - In my case, the issue exists even after applying the changes of Alias creation, and then creating the rule.

 In that case that's just because the CR+LF doesn't get stripped until the second processing and its presence also makes the ruleset fail to load.
 So I actually changed the issue here, but your original issue is covered by #5848.